sulu/docs/detail-specification/300-webspaces/DET-311-ContentMapper.md

 * __saveStartPage__: Saves data to a indexpage of given webspace
 	* $partialUpdate: True to ignore missing properties

+## Copy / Move

+The copy / move relocating data in phpcr.

+### Move / Copy Data

+PHPCR interface provides a move / copy functionality so the process only calls this methods with the correct source and destination path.
+The destination path is generated from the parent path and the `sulu.node.name` cleaned up and make this name unique under the parent path.

+If the node has a resource locator it would be adopted automatically like:

+* copy: create a new resourcelocator with a generated (Strategy) url
+* move: move the resourcelocator to a new generated RL (history is build autmatically)

+To generate a new RL the last part of the old RL (or the `sulu.node.name`) will be used.

+### Interface

+* __move__: move node
+* __copy__: copy node

 ## ContentTypes

 ContentTypes are implemented as service to keep the coupling as minimum as possible.
 The IDS are prefixed with: `sulu.content.type.<<name>>`.
 To control the flow of save there are two types of ContentTypes POST_SAVE (executed after save), PRE_SAVE (executed before save).